Will AI Replace Automobile Mechanics?

 Key Displacement Risks

-• ⚠OEM over-the-air software updates fix some issues previously requiring shop visits
+• ⚠Manufacturer over-the-air software updates are handling some issues that previously required a shop visit

 AI Tools Driving Change